-As magical as December and all the festivities are, I’m always on the search for something that will make my Holidays less stressful and more seasonal.
+As magical as December and all the festivities are, I’m always on the search for something that will help me beat holiday stress and let me enjoy the season.

 It can be hard to get into the Holiday spirit while searching for that elusive perfect gift, planning spectacular holiday meals, entertaining out of town guests and baking 13 dozen cookies for the neighborhood cookie exchange.

 Don’t forget about getting Christmas cards ordered, addressed and actually making it to the post office to mail them.

 And this is all before you make the Pinterest-worthy trip to the Christmas tree farm to pick out the perfect spruce to decorate with beautiful coordinating baubles.